 A scenario involving several buyers and sellers whose purchases are inter-related.
 First time buyers are therefore usually the first link in a chain, enabling the owners of the house they wish to purchase to move up to a different property, and so on.

 The date your property purchase is completed following the exchange of contracts between buyer and seller.
 This is typically the day that you’ll move into the property once all legal matters are settled and the monies are transferred.

 The most basic type of home survey offered by RICS-accredited chartered surveyors.
 It is recommended for newer and conventionally built properties.

 An insurance policy that protects possessions within the home – different to buildings insurance which is designed to protect buyers in the event of structural damage to their home.

 The legal process of transferring a property from one owner to another.
 Your property lawyer – a conveyancing solicitor or licensed conveyancer – will deal with the majority of the legal paperwork and administration in relation to your house purchase.

 The document detailing the ownership of a property.
 Legal representatives of both parties will arrange the transfer of these when contracts have been exchanged.

 A percentage of the agreed purchase price that must be paid to the seller’s property lawyer upon exchange of contracts.

-The decreasing value of a property.
-This is usually attributed to a collapse in the UK housing market or issues within the local area.
+The decrease in the value of a property.
+This is usually attributed to a downturn in either the broader UK housing market or issues within the local area.

-Fees paid by a property lawyer on your behalf in order to carry out necessary checks such as local authority searches and stamp duty.
+Fees paid by a conveyancer on your behalf in order to carry out necessary checks such as local authority searches.
 These costs will then be invoiced to you at the end of the moving process.